adamghill/troml/README.md

 `troml` will suggest the "Typing :: Typed" classifier based on the existence of the `py.typed` file in the same directory as the `pyproject.toml` file.

+## FAQ

+### Does this add classifiers interactively?

+Nope and it's not something I would add in.
+Take a look at https://codeberg.org/kfdm/add-classifiers or https://github.com/jvllmr/trove-setup if that's what you are looking for.

 ## What's with the name?

 - The classifiers for Python are called ["Trove classifiers"](https://pypi.org/classifiers/)